Russia halts oil supplies to Belarus amid economic talks

 MINSK, Belarus -- Russia has halted oil supplies to Belarus after the two countries failed to renegotiate a contract amid talks on further improving economic ties.

-In a case that has echoes of Russia's relationship with Ukraine before it annexed the Crimean Peninsula, Belarus' state-owned oil company said Friday that Moscow has stopped supplying crude until contracts for this year are drawn up.
-Belarus' two main refineries were operating at low capacity, running on reserves.
+Belarus' state-owned Belneftekhim oil company said Friday that Moscow has stopped supplying crude oil to the country's refineries until contracts for this year are drawn up.
+The two Belarusian refineries were operating at low capacity, running on reserves from last year.

-Russian oil company Transneft confirmed the suspension, which does not affect oil transit to Europe or the supply of natural gas.
+Russian oil company Transneft, which operates the Russian pipelines in Belarus, confirmed the supplies were suspended.

+Oil transit to Europe remains unaffected.
+Natural gas supplies were not affected.

 Belarus has been relying on cheap energy and loans from Russia for more than a quarter century.
 The Kremlin has recently increased pressure on its ally, raising energy prices and cutting subsidies.
 It argued that Belarus should accept closer economic integration if it wants to continue receiving energy resources at Russia's domestic prices.